-With clear beach, water, sands and spectacular views of the bay.
+With the clear beach, water, sands, and spectacular views of the bay.
 It is going to always be a great tourist attraction.

-This beach has shops, restaurants and bars.
-An it has other activities like the cable-car ride to the peak of Mat Cincang Mountain and the Telaga Tujuh Waterfalls.
+This beach has shops, restaurants, and bars.
+It has other activities like the cable-car ride to the peak of Mat Cincang Mountain and the Telaga Tujuh Waterfalls.

 Enjoy Datai Bay Beach

 Datai Bay Beach, locally known as Pantai Teluk Datai.
 This is a private beach and is exclusive to two resorts.

 This marvelous sandy beach with a curved stretch of white sands offers magnificent views of the sea and islands ahead.